CodecoolGlobal/tech-interview-workbook-alexseres/docs/module_progbasics.md

 #### What does step over, step into and step out mean while using the debugger?

-Step over: an action to take in the debugger that will step over a give file.
+Step over: an action to take in the debugger that will step over a given  file.
 If the line contains a function, the function will be executed and the result returned without debugging each line.

 Step into: an action to take in the debugging.
 If the line doesnt contain a function it behaves the same as step over, but if it does the debugger will enter the called function and continue line.